Bitcoin Logo

 Bitcoin LogoBitcoin Logo PNG

-The evolution of the world’s payment systems is demonstrated by Bitcoin – the emblem used by its virtual payment unit.
-The identification system, namely the Bitcoin logo, demonstrates its recognizability, stability, and reliability, which reflects its similarity to the dollar sign.
+Bitcoin—the emblem used by its virtual payment unit—demonstrates the evolution of the world’s payment systems.
+The identification system, namely the Bitcoin logo, demonstrates its recognizability, stability, and reliability, which reflect its similarity to the dollar sign.

 Bitcoin: Brand overview